Ocean Inspiration

 Games

 A fun and engaging way to get people excited about the ocean is through games.
 From an ocean awareness “wheel of fortune” to a huge game of “sharks and minnows,” whatever you choose should get people thinking about or playing in the water!
-Take a look at some ideas here.

 Information Booths